 Lucky customers who got to try the treat firsthand have been raving.
 Some customer comments: “Cinnabon could never.”
 “This is the most delicious thing I’ve ever eaten.”
 “These are 1000 percent worth the wait.”
 “They are without a doubt, hands down the BEST cinnamon rolls I’ve ever consumed.
 Unreal!!!”

-The cinnamon rolls cost $8 each and are sold every Saturday and Sunday until the rolls are sold out, which is usually within 30 to 45 minutes.
-“It’s nuts,” Catherine says.
+The cinnamon rolls are now once again being sold every Saturday and Sunday until the rolls are sold out, which can typically happen pretty quickly.
+“It’s nuts,” Catherine said.
 “People have waited around for them.
 Some people will place their order as soon as we open at 8AM and then come back once the rolls are ready at 9AM.”

 The orders must be placed in the store at 1000 Park Avenue, Hoboken.
 If the buns are sold out, Catherine recommends some of The Hive’s other favorites, including hot chocolate bombs and homemade cookies including s’mores, brownie butter, chocolate chip, and confetti.

-To stay in the know for The Hive’s latest news, including more upcoming girls’ night out events, be sure to follow the coffee shop on Instagram.
+Stay in the know for The Hive’s latest news and upcoming seasonal flavors by following the shop on Instagram.